 A man who once said that ‘objects mean more to me than people,’ John Wyndham Pope-Hennessy, a museum curator and art historian, was a prolific and revered authority on Italian painters and sculptors from the early Renaissance to the baroque.

-He wrote such groundbreaking works as his three-volume Introduction to Italian Sculpture (1955), Italian Renaissance Sculpture (1958), and three-volume Italian High Renaissance and Baroque Sculpture (1963), as well as books on individual artists, including an edition of Cellini’s Autobiography (1949), Giovanni di Paolo (1937), Sassetta (1939), Uccello (1950), Fra Angelico (1952), Raphael (1970), Luca della Robbia (1980), Cellini (1985) and, just before his death, Donatello (1993).
-Many of his works were subsequently updated and revised.
-In his autobiography, Learning to Look, My Life in Art (1991), he describes his journey through the art world, and delights in caustic (and indiscreet) revelations about museum administration.
+He wrote groundbreaking works such as his three-volume Introduction to Italian Sculpture (1955), which comprised Vol. 1: Italian Gothic Sculpture (1955), Vol. II: Italian Renaissance Sculpture (1958) and Vol. III: Italian High Renaissance and Baroque Sculpture (1963), and appeared in a revised edition in 1996, as well as books on individual artists, including an edition of Cellini’s Autobiography (1949), Giovanni di Paolo (1937), Sassetta (1939), Uccello (1950), Fra Angelico (1952), Raphael (1970), Luca della Robbia (1980), Cellini (1985) and, just before his death, Donatello (1993).
+Many of his other works were also subsequently updated and revised.
+In his autobiography, Learning to Look, My Life in Art (1991), he describes his journey through the art world and delights in caustic (and indiscreet) revelations about museum administration.

 The privileged son of a soldier who, for a time, was military attaché at the British Embassy in Washington, DC, and a noted writer, Pope-Hennessy was born in London on December 13, 1913.
 He was educated at Downside Abbey, a Benedictine school in Somerset and then read political and intellectual history at Balliol College, Oxford.
 Although passionate about art from his teens, strangely enough he never had any formal training in art history.
 When he graduated from university in 1935, he sold some islands off Borneo, which an uncle had left to him, and used the funds to support a two-year private study trip throughout Europe to visit great art collections and museums.
 Throughout his life, he continued to travel extensively.